near/docs/docs/bos/tutorial/bos-ethersjs.md

 Utilize platforms like etherscan.com and blockscout.com, or delve into the project's GitHub repositories and documentation.

+### Is there an example of applications with a description of how they were created?

+Yes, there is an article that describes [best practices for creating applications for Ethereum developers on BOS](bos-ethersjs-best-practices.md), with a breakdown of individual steps.

 ## Examples

 Below is a curated list of BOS components, developed by the community, that epitomize the best practices for creating BOS components: